anuragsd84/Cozmo-Clench/README.md

-# Cozmo-Clench
-Cozmo Clench – RC Controlled Robot
+Cozmo-Clench – RC Controlled Robot

 A high-power RC-controlled robot built using 4 Johnson motors, an L298N motor driver, and a dual-claw mechanism.
-The robot is controlled through PWM signals from an EPW6 receiver + Radiomaster transmitter, supporting:
+The robot is controlled using PWM signals from an EPW6 receiver + Radiomaster transmitter, supporting:

 Differential drive